m1racoli/mcl-im-seg/README.md

 * -r: the radius in which pixel similarities are considered (default: 3.0)
 * -sF: scale factor for the value differences (default: 1.0)
 * -sX: scale factor for the spatial differences (default: 1.0)
-* -cielab: calculate pixel similarities with respect to the CIElab colour space
+* -cielab: calculate pixel similarities with respect to the CIELab colour space
 * -te: number of threads to use and number of output files (default: 1)

 This step is done outside the Hadoop framework and thus doesn't require to have running HDFS or YARN.